Hello and welcome to the website of

 Our History

-Before French colonization, Guinea was part of the great empires of West Africa.
-In 1958, it became the first French colony in Africa to gain independence, under the leadership of Ahmed Sékou Touré.
+Before French colonization, Guinea was one of the great empires of West Africa.
+In 1958, it became the first French colony in Africa to gain independence, under the leadership of the late President Ahmed Sékou Touré.
 Today, it is recognized for its rich cultural heritage and resilience.